 Engineered wood flooring is the perfect solution for all your more demanding flooring requirements.
 The main reason for choosing Engineered flooring is the perfect compatibility with under floor heating allowing for simple and seamless warmth around your house, removing the need for radiators and eradicating those cold spots in your rooms.

 Another advantage is the durability, engineered flooring can be placed in cellars and in south facing rooms because unlike solid wood flooring it is unaffected by changing humidity.

 Engineered flooring embodies many of the attractions of solid wood but is not prone to cupping or warping.
-This is full plank flooring giving a traditional and exceptionally attractive result anywhere in you home.
+This flooring promises to give a traditional and exceptionally attractive result anywhere in your home.

 The Oiled Engineered flooring is a wonderful compliment to either the traditional or contemporary home.
 With a range of finishes and colours to suit even the most outlandish interiors.